fawazdevx/Nexora/README.md

 Trade.
 Earn.
 Automate.

-Nexora is a next-generation DeFi protocol combining a decentralized exchange with an automated yield vault, designed for retail users on Arbitrum and Robinhood.Nexora Finance provides a seamless, one-click earning experience for retail users:
+Nexora is a next-generation DeFi protocol combining a decentralized exchange with an automated yield vault, designed for retail users on Arbitrum and Robinhood.
+Nexora Finance provides a seamless, one-click earning experience for retail users:

 ## Features (Planned)